Incident reporting & investigation policy template

 Incident types

-Clear definitions of injuries, near-misses, hazards and notifiable incidents.
+Clear definitions of injuries, near-misses, hazards and dangerous occurrences.

 Reporting timeframes

-When incidents must be reported internally and to regulators.
+When and how incidents must be reported internally and to the regulator.

 Notifiable incidents